Bobby Orr: Early life

 Orr was born in the town of Parry Sound on the shores of Georgian Bay in Ontario, Canada.
 His grandfather, Robert Orr, was a top-tier soccer pro player who emigrated from Ballymena, Northern Ireland to Parry Sound early in the 20th century.
 Orr's father, Doug Orr, had once been a hockey prospect and was invited to join the Atlantic City Seagulls in 1942 but turned down the offer.
 Doug Orr instead joined the Royal Canadian Navy, serving during the Second World War.
 He returned after the war to Parry Sound and Arva Steele, whom he had married before he left for war, and to a job in the CIL dynamite factory.
 Doug and Arva had five children together: Patricia, Ronnie, Bobby, Penny, and Doug Jr. Bobby was born on March 20, 1948, at St. Joseph's Hospital, where his grandmother Elsie Orr was a nurse.
 Bobby was a sick baby at birth and his survival was tenuous.

-Bobby Orr displayed his hockey talents from an early age.
-Orr played his first organized hockey in 1953 at age five, in the "minor squirt" division, a year after getting his first skates and playing shinny.
+Orr displayed his hockey talents from an early age.
+He played his first organized hockey in 1953 at age five, in the "minor squirt" division, a year after getting his first skates and playing shinny.
 Although he was tiny and somewhat frail, he soon was able to skate faster than anyone his own age, with speed he demonstrated in races around the rink and in games.
 Until he was ten years old, Orr played on the wing, as a forward.
 His coach, former NHL player Bucko McDonald, moved Orr to defence.
 Although Orr played defence, McDonald encouraged Orr to use his talents as a stickhandler, skater, and scorer to make offensive rushes.
 According to McDonald: "I used to tell Doug the kid was in his natural position when he played defence.
 You didn't have to be genius to see that – honest.
 I don't think Doug agreed, but he accepted my decision."
 Orr would later credit McDonald: "Bucko taught me almost everything I know."